valtzu/symfony-nginx-unit-example/README.md

 nginx_1  | {"channel":"http","level":"info","request":{"method":"GET","host":"localhost","path":"/","ipAddress":"172.25.0.1","userAgent":"Mozilla/5.0 (X11; Linux x86_64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/107.0.0.0 Safari/537.36"},"response":{"bodyLength":1700,"status":200}}
 ```

-## Things NGINX Unit does not support (as of 2022-11-20)
+## Things NGINX Unit does not support (as of 2023-08-28)

-1. No Docker images for ARM yet (see https://github.com/nginx/unit/issues/606#issuecomment-996536871)
-2. No support for `escape=json` in log format – you can break json by providing user agent that has quotation mark in it
+1. No support for `escape=json` in log format – you can break json by providing user agent that has quotation mark in it.
+It's possible to use njs for this but then some basic things are not available, like http method 😮
-3. No support for `$request_time` in log format – not possible to log how long rq/rs took.
-It is [committed](https://github.com/nginx/unit/issues/749) already though – just not released yet.
-4. No automatic request id generation – in regular NGINX `$request_id` is always populated, and you can pass that to php-fpm.
+2. No automatic request id generation – in regular NGINX `$request_id` is always populated, and you can pass that to php-fpm.